NancyBlair/CleaningData/Codebook.md

 Code Book
 =========
-x_test.txt	## raw numerical data from each test execution
+x_test.txt	## raw numerical data from each test execution Please refer to the features_info.txt file included in the zip for details on all the measured variables contained in the raw data

 x_train.txt	## raw numerical data from each training execution